programmfabrik/fylr-install/customization/restore-easydb5.md

 # How to add the data of an easydb 5 to a fylr

+(A migration from fylr to fylr is instead described in another document: [migrate a whole fylr into another](../docker/further-reading/migrate-fylr-2-fylr.md))

 ## Preparations

 You may or may not want to prepare some of the following: